 - Family matters that require constant attention (31%)

 - Don’t want to miss out on something important (27%)

 - Always want to be available for work (14%)

 - Say it makes the drive go by faster (14%)

 Interestingly, most people do not feel that their own distracted driving issues are the same as those around them.
-This perception may contribute to the problem getting worse, as many drivers consider the distractions to be caused by “the other guy” on the road!
+This perception may contribute to the problem getting worse, as many drivers consider the distractions and subsequent dangers to be caused by “the other guy” on the road!

 69% of drivers believe that other drivers are distracted by using devices but only 24% consider their own distraction is caused by the use of a device.

 There’s an obvious disconnect between awareness versus action, and “self versus others”.